meilisearch/documentation/learn/security/master_api_keys.md

 As a result, `key` values are deterministic between instances sharing the same configuration.
 Since the `key` field depends on the master key, it is not propagated to dumps and snapshots.
 If a malicious user ever gets access to your dumps or snapshots, they will not have access to your instance's API keys.

+This is also useful in continuous deployment processes as you know the value of the `key` field in advance.

 ### Updating an API key

 You can only update the `name` and `description` of an API key, even after it expires.